Abouelezz/tc/README.md

 `sbt run < resources/examples/simpleExample.txt` for easier data entering

+### To use another strategy

+Only 2 algorithms is aviliable at the moment:

+- for Dijkstra (default)
+    `sbt "run Dijkstra"` or `sbt "run Dijkstra" < resources/examples/simpleExample.txt`

+- for Floyd-Warshall
+    `sbt "run Warshalls"` or `sbt "run Warshalls" < resources/examples/simpleExample.txt`

 ### As a library

 ```scala

 val edgeWeightedDigraph = new EdgeWeightedDigraph

 edgeWeightedDigraph.addEdge(DirectedEdge(Vertex("A"), Vertex("B"), 240))